Motimove

 The symptoms of rheumatoid arthritis vary from person to person, but the most common symptoms are:

-• Stiffness, especially in the morning or after long periods of rest.
+• Stiffness, especially in the morning or after prolonged rest.

 • Limited mobility due to joint damage.